IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

      If the Static Analyzer scan is not complete before the time that you specified, the job fails.
 However, the scan analysis continues to run and you can view it on the Static Analyzer dashboard.
 After the Static Analyzer scan is complete, if you rerun the job, the scan request is not resubmitted and the pipeline job can be completed.
 Alternatively, you can configure the pipeline not to be blocked on a successful scan result.
 For instructions, see the next step.

   g.
-Select or clear the **Stop stage execution on job failure** check box depending on what you want to happen if this job fails or times out.
+Depending on what you want to happen if this job fails or times out, select or clear the **Stop stage execution on job failure** check box.
 Jobs can fail when vulnerabilities are high.

     * If you select the check box and the job fails, later jobs in the stage and later stages do not run.